 Flowing in and steaming off the Eldfell.

 Engulfed by waterfalls of fog

 Then it came pouring over the edges of the ridge where I was standing.
 There were waterfalls of fog flowing over the rocks all around me.
 I’ve never seen anything like it.
 It was incredibly beautiful.
-I just stood there for well over an hour, utterly mesmerized, and watched it all unfold from my clear and lofty viewpoint.
+I just stood there for well over an hour, utterly mesmerized, as I watched it all unfold from my clear and lofty viewpoint above.
 Until it was finally swallowed by the fog as well.